 Notice that this is a boolean condition, and you may use any information belonging to the user such as its role, skill, position, or even custom user properties.

-At this point, once a new user is created in your Work portal, if it matches the condition set through this option, then it will be automatically mapped to that specific Stakeholder.
+When a user matches the condition set through this option, they will be mapped to that specific Stakeholder, as the synchronization using the Management Console is executed.

-You may click the Migrate users button to automatically map into a Stakeholders, those existing users whose information currently comply to the condition defined.
+Click Migrate users to automatically map into a Stakeholders, those existing users whose information comply to the condition defined.

 You may verify directly in the Work portal that such users are mapped into your Stakeholders, due to that condition definition: